larsrickert/discord-player-plus/docs/guide/engines.md

 Player engines are the heart of `discord-player-plus`.
 They are responsible for searching tracks and streaming them using different streaming providers such as YouTube or Spotify.
 Following player engines are built-in:

 - YouTube
+- Spotify
-- Spotify (Spotify does not provide a web API to stream tracks so they are only searched on Spotify but streamed on YouTube)
+  - **YouTube mapping:** Spotify does not provide a web API to stream tracks so they are only searched on Spotify but streamed on YouTube
+  - **Limitations:** Tracks can only be searched by URL, not by title.
+Also when searching playlists, only the first 100 tracks will be searched
 - Files (local files on your file system, e.g. `my-music.mp3`)

 When you use `player.search()` the engine will be detected automatically but you can also specify which engine you want to use with: